-The colorful seed catalog covers are distinctive as the presentations of seeds, plants and nourishing products offered inside.
-They reach out to readers – see me – read me – relish me – try me – buy me.
+The colorful seed pictures and descriptions in these catalogs reach out to readers – see me – read me – relish me – try me – buy me.

 Now it is time to put to one side the seed catalogs and to sketch the locations for the seeds.
-This task is more challenging than placing accessories and furniture; may be because seeds seem to have lives of their own and desire to be planted in a soil warm enough to suit and a gardener willing to be there by their side, step by step, to get rid of weeds and to protect, as some of the gardeners will do, to place shields over their tender bodies when the sun is too hot.
+This is a task more challenging than the placement of accessories and furniture; maybe because seeds seem to have lives of their own and desire to be planted in a soil warm enough to suit and a gardener willing to be there by their side, step by step, to get rid of weeds and to protect, as some of the gardeners do with shields over their tender bodies when the sun is too hot.

 It takes premium effort to be an effective gardener.
 I am a WISHFUL gardener.
-Last season I wished the wild flowers would grow after I followed the procedure offered by a U-Tube gardener.
-They did come, perky and gave delight through the summer.
-This season.
-Like swallows, I hope they’ll return this season with renewed gusto.
+The first time I planted wildflowers, I wished them to grow after I followed the procedure offered by U-Tube gardeners.
+They did come, perky and gave delight through the first summer.
+Last season there were only a few flowers, just weeds.
 One can only hope.
 No problem with zucchinis.
 They’re like poor relations, they’ll thrive no matter where or however they’re planted.
-(Okay, I have a zucchini secret: BZ every year brings me five or six plantings so I don’t plant them from scratch.)
+(Okay, I have a zucchini secret: organic farmer BZ Isreal every year brings five or six plants so I don’t plant them from scratch.)

-Winter season not only brings snow, as shown above at the Lazy Bee, it offers the beauty of seed catalogs.
+Winter gardening not only brings snow, as shown above at the Lazy Bee, it offers the beauty of pictures in seed catalogs.